Early Years at Knayton

 ‘Target time’ is also used to either provide extra support to individuals and small groups of children or to extend and challenge, in line with our Keep Up Not Catch Up approach.
 ‘Target time’ activities are planned by adults prior to the session and are based on ongoing assessments and the children’s interests.

 In Early Years, we have a rigorous approach to phonics teaching.
-Children work in small groups with targeted support.
+Children work together with targeted support.
 We use ‘Letters and Sounds’ to inform our planning and a large variety of practical activities, both inside and outdoors.
 Each phonics adult-led session comprises of four parts: revisit/review; teach; practise and apply.
 This ensures that children make rapid progress.
-Each child has a phonics flashcards and a reading book they bring home daily to support their early reading skills.
+Each child has a phonics pack and two books they take home to support their early reading skills.
+Their reading books link to the Phonics sound they are being taught and they can choose a library book to read for pleasure.

 Mathematics in Early Years at Knayton is based around the Early Years Mastery approach to Mathematics.
 Each week our teaching will be based around a number.
 The pupils will investigate and explore the 'Twoness of 2.'
 This is through a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
 Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key here.